The Referrer-Policy

 same-origin

-- Send the origin, path, and querystring when performing a same-origin request, only send the origin when the protocol security level stays the same while performing a cross-origin request (HTTPS→HTTPS), and send no header to any less-secure destinations (HTTPS→HTTP).
+Send the origin, path, and query string when performing a same-origin request.
+For cross-origin requests send the origin (only) when the protocol security level stays same (HTTPS→HTTPS).
+Don't send the

 Integration with HTML